chris-poed/kotlin-diary/kotlin_bites/08_writing_tests.md

 ## Exercise

-Write some tests for the following class
+Write some tests for the following class.
+Make sure to cover all possible cases (with a valid phone number and an invalid one).

 ```kotlin
 class PhoneChecker {